FrameworkComputer/ExpansionCards/README.md

 capabilities of a notebook.
 We're releasing CAD to make it easy for you to develop your own Expansion Cards.

+Check out the Expansion Card section of the Framework Community for card ideas, support, or just to show off what you're working on: https://community.frame.work/c/expansion-cards/85

 **Beta Release:** Note that these are early design releases, so you should build and test development versions before committing a design based on this CAD to mass production.